jovandeginste/hiera-router/README.md

 This hiera backend is a drop-in replacement for default yaml, and will reroute requests to different hiera backends based on the value returned by the yaml files.

+Documentation has to be expanded a lot, but the gist is here.

+*Big caveat:* you can use every class of backend only once (so only one hiera-vault, one hiera-http, etc).
+We have a plan for this, but this has not yet been implemented.

 ## Example

 Content of `./hiera.yaml`: